 - Clicking the Files changed tab to see the files and lines changed

-- Previewing the changes in the Netlify preview build by scrolling to the PR's build check section at the bottom of the Conversation tab and clicking the deploy/netlify line's Details link.
+- Previewing the changes in the Netlify preview build by scrolling to the PR's build check section at the bottom of the Conversation tab.
+Here's a screenshot (this shows GitHub's desktop site; if you're reviewing on a tablet or smartphone device, the GitHub web UI is slightly different):To open the preview, click on the Details link of the deploy/netlify line in the list of checks.

 Go to the Files changed tab to start your review.